Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lesson 1: Bringing clean water, solving urgent needs -1

-Clean water right at your doorstep thanks to the support of Border Guards and social resources
+Clean water right at your doorstep thanks to the support of the Border Guard and social resources

-“After many meetings with the village chief, the people, the army and the youth, we conducted a survey to find a suitable location for the well.
-The Party Committee and the unit's Command Board had many sessions to find the optimal solution, save costs and effort, and mobilize resources to join hands with the army to build permanent wells and improve people's lives,” said Major Truong Tan Hop.
+“After many meetings with the village chief, people, soldiers and youth, we conducted surveys to find suitable locations for wells.
+The Party Committee and the unit's Command Board had many meetings to find optimal solutions, save costs and effort, and mobilize resources to join hands with the soldiers to build permanent wells and improve people's lives,” said Major Truong Tan Hop.

-Lieutenant Colonel Hoang Quang Hoa, Chief of Con Roang Border Guard Station, said that the installation of pumps, generators, water pipes, tanks, and concrete foundations were all organized by border guards in coordination with young people in the village, ensuring progress, quality, and cost savings.
+Lieutenant Colonel Hoang Quang Hoa, Chief of Con Roang Border Guard Station, said the installation of pumps, generators, water pipes, tanks, and concrete foundations were all organized by border guards in coordination with youth in the village, ensuring progress, quality, and cost savings.

 Lesson 1: Bringing clean water, solving urgent needs -0